Cubs hope depth will help them weather uncertainty

-CHICAGO -- Chicago Cubs manager Joe Maddon used one word when asked about the prospect of playing without two of the main cogs from last year’s championship squad.
+CHICAGO -- Chicago Cubs manager Joe Maddon used one word when asked about the potential adversity his team is facing without two of the main cogs from last year’s championship squad.

 "Depth," Maddon said after his team's 4-1 loss to the Colorado Rockies.
 "It's all about depth.
 You don't win without depth.
 That happens on an annual basis."

 The Cubs will need that depth because no one is sure when Addison Russell will return to the field, as Major League Baseball is investigating accusations of domestic violence against the Cubs shortstop.
-Russell will be held out of the lineup as the investigation continues.

 Starter Kyle Hendricks was a surprise scratch from his scheduled start Friday because of tendinitis in his right hand.
 He was placed on the 10-day disabled list but shouldn't miss more than one start.

 On the schedule, the Cubs are staring at three more games against the Rockies, one of the best teams in the National League so far this year.
-Then the Cubs have a stretch in which 17 of their 20 games will be on the road.
+Then they have a stretch in which 17 of their 20 games will be on the road.
 In 2017, the Cubs have an 11-16 record away from Wrigley.

 "Baseball is a game of adjustments," Thursday's losing pitcher, Jon Lester, said.
 "It's a game that can be cruel to you at times and really good to you at times. ...
 With Kyle going down, all this stuff going on with Addy (Russell), that's why we have 25 guys.
 We'll figure it out.
 You can't worry about stuff you can't control."